Connecticut Sees Drop in Sports Betting, iGaming Handle in February

 The amount of money bet on sports declined in Connecticut during February, as did the state’s online casino gaming totals.

-Even with a dip, the state still saw more than $850 million wagered on sports and online games in February.
+Despite a dip, the state still saw over $850 million wagered on sports and online games in February.

 Online gaming in Connecticut, or iGaming, far outpaced the amount of money wagered on sports statewide in February.